[?] Subscribe To This Site

 This poor doe is completely paralyzed in her hindquarters, at the point where her back is bent unnaturally.

-Broken backs occur for two reasons -- mishandling, or a sudden startle for reasons clear to the rabbit.
+Broken backs occur for two reasons -- mishandling, or a sudden startle for reasons clear only to the rabbit.

 The symptoms of spinal injury in rabbits, when the spinal cord is completely severed: